velv01/Technology-Applications-Lab/README.md

 # Technology-Applications-Lab
-The lab is to apply electronics and communication technology to solve real-world problem from the students own perspective and with an end-to-end case-study based approach.
-It is blended with emerging technology of machine learning .
+Apply electronics and communication technology to solve real-world problems from your own perspective and with an end-to-end case-study based approach blended with emerging technology of machine learning.